Vansio3/stock_monitor/readme.md

 3.  **`3_automated_backtest.py`**:
     -   Loads each trained model payload.
     -   Runs a simulation on the historical data, using the model's predictions (0, 1, 2) to execute trades (Sell, Hold, Buy).
-Includes a stop-loss for risk management.
+Includes a **stop-loss for risk management**.
     -   Aggregates the performance stats for all tickers and saves them to `backtest_summary.csv`.

 4.  **`4_generate_predictions.py`**: